WELCOME TO MY WEBSITE!

 The ancient astrological science of India is called Jyotiṣa, one of the six Vedāṅgas, or limbs of the Veda.
 These disciplines preserve essential knowledge, with Jyotiṣa illuminating the relationship between cosmic movement, time, and human experience.

-My work is grounded in this tradition, shaped by years of research into Classical astrology, archetypal symbolism, and the language of awareness.
+My work is grounded in this tradition, shaped by years of research into Classical Astrology, archetypal symbolism, and the language of awareness.
 I am a dedicated reader of Carl G. Jung, whose work on archetypes, the unconscious, and the symbolic order of life resonates deeply with Jyotiṣa.
-Jung’s reflections on synchronicity and his search for meaning within symbolic systems align closely with the foundations of Indian astrology.
-Both Jyotiṣa and Jung’s insights recognise that perception is not passive.
+Jung’s reflections on synchronicity and his search for meaning within symbolic systems align closely with the foundations of Classical astrology.
+Both Jyotiṣa and Jung’s insights recognize that perception is not passive.
 It forms through the interaction between consciousness, form, and reflection.

 Much of my research focuses on these themes, particularly the principle of reflection that moves through Jyotiṣa.
 This becomes visible in concepts such as Mūlatrikona, where a planet expresses both stability and room to evolve.
-I have explored this in depth in my article The Mirror and the Flame – Mūlatrikona, Exaltation, and the Mirror of Perception, for those who wish to understand how perception, karma, and meaning intertwine.
+I have explored this in depth in my article The Mirror and the Flame – Mūlatrikona, Exaltation, and the Mirror of Perception.

 Karma and synchronicity speak through the same sky.
 They are not separate systems.
 Both express how consciousness interacts with time, revealing order, meaning, and the rhythm of evolution.
 They reflect how perception forms, not by chance, but through the subtle conversation between inner awareness and the patterns of the cosmos.